 In 1990, NRA made a dramatic move to ensure that the financial support for firearms-related activities would be available now and for future generations.
 Establishing the NRA Foundation, a 501 (c) (3) tax-exempt organization, provided a means to raise millions of dollars to fund gun safety and educational projects of benefit to the general public.
 Contributions to the Foundation are tax-deductible and benefit a variety of American constituencies including youth, women, hunters, competitive shooters, gun collectors, law enforcement agents and persons with physical disabilities.

 While widely recognized today as a major political force and as America's foremost defender of Second Amendment rights, the NRA has, since its inception, been the premier firearms education organization in the world.
-But our successes would not be possible without the tireless efforts and countless hours of service our nearly four million members have given to champion Second Amendment rights and support NRA programs.
+But our successes would not be possible without the tireless efforts and countless hours of service our nearly five million members have given to champion Second Amendment rights and support NRA programs.
 As former Clinton spokesman George Stephanopoulos said, "Let me make one small vote for the NRA.
 They're good citizens.
 They call their congressmen.
 They write.
 They vote.
 They contribute.
 And they get what they want over time."